 We have set out an illustrative 'alignment pathway' that could lead towards full catchment-based systems thinking and joint strategic planning.

-We then look at alignment in our baseline assessments and in developing our preferred plans.
-Lastly, we provide five case studies to highlight examples of joint plan development and working.
+We have set out our assessment of alignment in our baseline assessments and in developing our preferred plans.

+We provide three case studies to highlight examples of joint plan development and working practices.